wqy0916/eu_ex/README.md

 International VAT Number.: DE813856317
 ```

+## Acknowledgement

+- Thanks EUserv provides us free IPv6 VPS for learning.
+- Thanks CokeMine & its repository contributors provides us the original *EUserv_extend* script .The internet never forgets, but people do.

 ## Other Implementations

 Login to the mailbox to get the email containing EUserv PIN when logging in or renewing:
   1. https://github.com/GGttyyy/Euserv_extend_pin
   2. https://github.com/SAOJSM/EU_CHICK_EXTEND_CHT